-" In Tara's hall, (the hall of tuneful lyres !)
-The feast was spread "
+"In Tara's hall, (the hall of tuneful lyres !)
+The feast was spread"

 "TARA," or, as it is sometimes written, "Temora," is supposed by some etymologists to be derived from "Tigh-mor-rath," i. e.
-"The house of the great circle."
-Should this derivation be correct, it is to be inferred that the form of the edifiee was circular and spacious.
-However this may be, it is manifest throughout the whole poems of Ossian that it was a seat of royalty, and the resort of the numerous chiefs for conviviality, and relaxation after the fatigues of the chase, as well as for preparation for contemplated warlike exploits.
-When thus congregated, music and wine abounded.
-That these assemblies were very numerous is evident from the allusion made to Tara in the "Lament for Ossian," of which the following is a literal translation :--
+"The house of tho great circle."
+Should this derivation be correct, it is to be inferred that the form of the edifice was circular and spacious.
+However this may he, it is manifest throughout the whole poems of Ossian that it was a seat of royalty, and the resort of the numerous ehiefs for convivality, and relaxation after the fatigues of the chase, as well as for preparation for contemplated warlike exploits.
+When thus eongregated, music and winc abounded.
+That these assemblies were very numerous is evident from the allusion made to Tara in the "Lament for Ossian," of which the following is a literal translation :-- larly as the fair sex were witnesses of their prowess.
+An encounter, however, of such a nature as forms the subject of this poem, betwixt two individuals of such high repute, and held in such esteem, could not fail to be disapproved of by the more grave and sedate of those assembled, which the tenor of the poem shows to have been the case.